Attention: Post-graduate students with an interest in Africa

 In addition, CAI is now also offering internship opportunities with our Africa Conflict Monthly Monitor (ACMM) report.
 Interns with the ACMM (titled “ACMM Associates”) will work with our experienced team of analysts in the development of the dynamic new monthly report, which provides concise, insightful and up-to-date analyses of major conflict and terrorism trends in Africa.
 For more information about the ACMM, click here.

 Who should apply?

-The CAI internship programme is open to Masters and Doctoral students in applicable fields of study (Economics, International Relations, Journalism, Law, Philosophy, Political Science, Psychology, Sociology, etc).
+The CAI internship programme is open to Masters and Doctoral students and graduates in applicable fields of study (Economics, International Relations, Journalism, Law, Philosophy, Political Science, Psychology, Sociology, etc).